 We have a special assistant to the treasure going and "collecting" dues the day after from other Condo Association Members.
-She is demanding payment and intimidates older owners into paying.
-Is it discrimination, the board won't tell her to stop.
+She is demanding payment and intimidates older owners into paying, and the board won't tell her to stop.
+Is this discrimination?

 9 Comments Click here to read/write comments

 I recently purchased a condo in Florida and the seller disclosed a pending lawsuit.
 I requested all information/documentation concerning the lawsuit and was told by his real estate agent the lawsuit was finalized and there was a $300 assessment that he would pay.
 After I closed I learned at the 1st HOA meeting the judgment was for $600,000 and each owner may be assessed 6K but the BOD decided to file bankruptcy and appeal the decision.
 Also, I was not made aware of a MOA or MOA dues but found out at the meeting MOA dues were suspended/stopped during the lawsuit but BOD are discussing reinstating them at $200.00 per month.
 Should I seek legal action against seller, seller's real estate agent, my real estate agent?